DNXLabs/dnx.one/docs/support/best-practices.md

 # **User Communication**
   Initial Acknowledgment: Customers receive an acknowledgment when an incident is logged.
   Status Updates: Regular updates are provided to customers on the status of their incidents.
-  Resolution Confirmation: Customers are notified when their incident is resolved and are asked to confirm resolution.
+  Resolution Confirmation: Customers are notified when their incident is resolved and are asked to confirm the resolution.